AarushBhagat/InvictusAssignment/BUGS.md

 **What is wrong:** An extra share was subtracted from the payer's balance, penalizing them and causing total group balances not to sum to zero.

-**What I changed:** In src/lib/balances.js, removed the conditional block that subtracted mount / n when the payer was not in shares.
+**What I changed:** In src/lib/balances.js, removed the conditional block that subtracted amount / n when the payer was not in shares.

 ---